 The lab moved five more times in a perennial search for additional space.
 First, the laboratory moved above Hinkley’s Feed Store in Dover, its municipal home for many years.
 Then it moved to the Margaret O'Neill Building on Federal Street.
 In 1960, the laboratory moved across the street to the basement of the Jesse Cooper Building and, by 1985, the laboratory had outgrown its space.
 The discovery of asbestos precipitated relocation to three modular buildings at the Department of Natural Resources and Environmental Control on Kings Highway in Dover.
 By May 1989 plans were underway to build a new facility in Smyrna on the grounds of the Delaware Hospital for the Chronically Ill.
 The new laboratory opened in 1990.

 Since then, the facility has expanded its services by leaps and bounds.
-The laboratory’s newborn screening section tested for metabolic diseases in every Delaware newborn to prevent mental retardation, serious illness, and even death.
 The laboratory tests drinking water for bacteria and chemicals, and detects rabies.
 It also tests for sexually transmitted infections and monitors the emergence of drug-resistant microorganisms to prevent the spread of infection and save lives.

 In 2005, the facility added a Bio-Safety Level III laboratory for Preparedness testing of Bioterrorism agents and became a member of CDC’s Laboratory Response Network.
-The environmental and molecular microbiology section introduced new technology, including pulse field gel electrophoresis for food borne illness, molecular testing for Norovirus, B. pertussis, West Nile virus and rapid detection methods for potential bioterrorism agents.
-DPHL also started Chemical Terrorism Laboratory testing to detect metals at trace levels, and cyanide and nerve agents in clinical sample.
+The environmental and molecular microbiology section introduced new technology, including whole genome sequencing for food borne illness, molecular testing for Norovirus, B. pertussis, West Nile virus and rapid detection methods for potential bioterrorism agents.

 Return to the Delaware Public Health Laboratory home page.